Learn about actual and potential costs

 Key elements for every RFP

-Buyers should explain when and how many payments will be made and the number of payment installments.
+Buyers should explain when payments will be made and the number of payment installments.

 Buyers can consult the Benchmark Price section of this report to determine how much they should pay for each packaging machine.

 Buyers should evaluate the experience of the supplier to verify applicable product or industry expertise.

-Buyers should make sure the provider offers appropriate types of packaging machines with the appropriate levels of technological sophistication.
+Buyers should verify that the provider offers appropriate types of packaging machines at the necessary level of technological sophistication.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers need to include the date when proposals are due and when award information will be available.